Rohit-BM18/clippy/README.md

 # clippy
-A pastebin built using flask and fauna
+A pastebin built using flask and faunaDB